Skip to content

 prometheus.io/port: "8080"

-• namespace, pod, container: primary workload dimensions for troubleshooting.
+• namespace, pod, container: the main workload dimensions for troubleshooting

-Use low-cardinality labels in application metrics.
-Avoid per-request IDs, UUIDs, or timestamps as labels.
+Use low-cardinality labels in your own metrics.
+Avoid request IDs, UUIDs, timestamps, or other values that create unbounded series counts.

-1. Confirm you’re in the correct tenant org and datasource.
+1. Confirm you are in the correct tenant org and metrics datasource.

-2. Run up and up{namespace="your-namespace"} to verify scrape targets exist.
+2. Run up or up{namespace="your-namespace"} to verify scrape targets exist.